More detailed information on David Byron's session work you will find at the discography section of WWW.DAVIDBYRON.NET

 From late 1960's to early 1970's David Byron did a lot of session work mainly for a company called Avenue Recordings singing lead & backing vocals (it has been said that also other Uriah Heep members Mick Box & Paul Newton participated in these sessions as musicians but this has not been fully confirmed).
-These were cover versions of Top20 hits and were released on numerous EP's & LP's at the time.
-There are over hundred of tracks recorded during these sessions featuring David Byron on lead vocals but these records are extremely rare to find these days.
+These were cover versions of Top 20 hits and were released on numerous EP's & LP's at the time.
+There are over hundred of tracks recorded during these sessions featuring David Byron on lead vocals but these records are very hard to find these days.

-For 40 years these were available only on the original extremely rare vinyl records and tapes in circulation among fans but in 2012 Artistry Records have started releasing these on CD.
-So far there have been five different releases and the sixth is to be released soon.
-Besides this there's one compilation CD with various vocalists including five tracks sung by Byron.
-You can see more info on these releases at the Discography Sectionn.
+For 40 years these were available only on the original extremely rare vinyl records and tapes in circulation among fans but in 2012 Artistry Records started releasing these on CD.
+The release series has now been completed and that included total of 118 songs on six CD's released 2012 - 2017.
+In addition to this there's one compilation CD with various vocalists including 5 more songs sung by Byron.
+You can see more info on these releases at the Discography Section.

 In 1971 David appeared on two LP's by John Schroeder: